-9 Best Skateboard Wrist Guards (+ worst you shouldn’t get)
+9 Best Skateboard Wrist Guards in 2020 (+ worst you shouldn’t get)

 Getting injured in skateboarding isn’t enjoyable.
 A fun cruising session can quickly turn into a mess, and no one enjoys the recovery process that follows.
 It’s simply better to stay safe and keep the injuries away.